 - Melford Hall.
 Melford Hall is a mellow red brick house largely of the 16th century.
 It incorporates part of a medieval building held by the Abbots of Bury St Edmunds.
 It stands beside the River Chad, at the northern end of Long Melford, a village noted for its wide village green leading up to the great perpendicular church.

 The hall used it as a seat for pleasure and relaxation from before 1065 until 1539.
-Not so for us – estate maintenance in the grounds is what we do.
+Not so for us – estate maintenance in the grounds and the adjacent woods is what we do.

 - Orford Ness.
 Arguably our most interesting property.
 A unique shingle spit seething with a distinctive fauna and flora and also steeped in history – both military and nuclear.
 Access is by boat from Orford Quay.